 |MAXIMUM SCORE AVAILABLE||12|

-Candidates will receive points based on their proposed personal investment for the business, including proposed total investment and eligible investment for the proposed investments.
+Candidates may obtain points based on their proposed total personal investment for the business.
 A proposed business-related investment must be completed within 610 days (approximately 20 months) of arriving in B.C. on a BC PNP-supported work permit.
 If a candidate is proposing a partnership with a co-registrant, he or she must include the names of each partner with the registration.

 |Eligible Personal Investment||Points|